 8 List of current medications and allied health treatments.

 9. Results of blood tests and other investigations.

 10.Other IME /specialist reports to provide background on symptom/sign/clinical progression or regression.

 The most accurate IME reports will be those based on and briefed with the above high quality data-best for ALL parties.

-CIME MASE FRACS FACS)USA) FRCS(Glasg) FRCS(EDIN)SN FRCS(IRE) FRCS(ENG) FAIM MB BS(1st Class Honours UQ 1980) MAPS MNSA MNSQ
+MCIME FRACS FACS)USA) FRCS(Glasg) FRCS(EDIN)SN FRCS(IRE) FRCS(ENG) MB BS(1st Class Honours UQ 1980) MAPS MNSA MNSQ

 All patients and brief preparers should obtain their own medical and legal advice.
 The opinions expressed in this article are solely those of Dr Micahel Coroneos.

 |Address||Suite 73, Silverton Place, 101 Wickham Terrace,Brisbane(Monday,Wednesday and Thursday)

 and Sunnybank Private Hospital Consulting Suites , Front new street facing building, Level 1 ,245 McCullough street,Sunnybank,4109 (Tuesday and Friday) 07-33441440

 BRISBANE CITY QLD